 On the first July 2009, the WHO acknowledged that the influenza outbreak had become pandemic and called it the Pandemic H1N1/09 virus, popularly known as "swine influenza".
 Pregnant women were considered a high-risk group for H1/N1, as there was a higher rate of spontaneous abortion, preterm birth, low birth weight, fetal disease as well as increased hospitalisation and maternal death.
 13-15 In a study at the outset of the pandemic in Australia and New Zealand, 9% of patients admitted to the intensive care units were pregnant, a high proportion, given that 1% of the Australasian population were pregnant.
-Women had a 3.5-25.3-fold higher risk of hospitalisation compared with non-pregnant women of childbearing age.
-17 Due to the high mortality and morbidity rate in for pregnant women, vaccination of pregnant women was prioritised.
-However, studies show that poor vaccine uptake in pregnant women possibly a result of concerns abortion, stillbirth and congenital malformations.
-20-22 abortion, stillbirth and congenital malformation of the virus 20 million and 20-22 abortion, stillbirth and congenital malformation and million 20-22 abortion and 20-22 abortion and contact with infected patient's blood or secretions and direct contact (mucus membrane and injured cutaneous tissue).
-Even after recovery, the virus may exist in the semen of cases for up to 7 weeks later.36 Burial ceremonies that require direct contact with the dead bodies contribute to Ebola transmission.37 The latter endanger women as they have significant roles in the ceremony.
-Pregnant women can also transmit the virus to their babies either in-utero or through breastmilk.^{38-40}
+16 A global pooled analysis revealed that pregnant women had a 3.5-25.3-fold higher risk of hospitalisation compared with non-pregnant women of childbearing age.
+17 Due to the high mortality and morbidity rate in for pregnant women was prioritised.
+However, studies show that poor vaccine uptake in pregnant women possibly a result of concerns when the pregnant women was prioritised.
+However, studies show that poor vaccine uptake in pregnant women possibly a result of concerns showing that influenza vaccines are safe and have no significant threat to pregnancy, including spontaneous abortion, stillbirth and congenital malformations.
+20-22